jestjs/jest/docs/Configuration.md

 Default: `false`

 Indicates whether each individual test should be reported during the run.
 All errors will also still be shown on the bottom after execution.

 :::note

-Note that if there is only one test file being run it will default to `true`.
+If there is only one test file being run it will default to `true`.

 :::

 ### `watchPathIgnorePatterns` \[array&lt;string&gt;]

 Default: `[]`